cmaddux/flask-postgres/README.md

-# Falcon - Postgres Base
+# Flask - Postgres Base

-A base template for a simple Falcon API and Postgres stack using Alembic for migrations.
+A base template for a simple Flask API and Postgres stack using Alembic for migrations.

 ## Usage